Load

 BOINC AI Hub

-For example, try loading the files from this by providing the repository namespace and dataset name.
+For example, try loading the files from this demo repository by providing the repository namespace and dataset name.
 This dataset repository contains CSV files, and the code below loads the dataset from the CSV files:

 Copied